tgundavelli/Word-Search-Puzzle-in-C/README.md

-Use git commit -am "save file" git config core.autocrlf true for when input txt files are added
+Use git commit -am "save file" git config core.autocrlf true for when input txt files are added.
-Use comments to help understand code
+Use comments to help understand code.
 After all the status checking and adding/committing, type : git push to update files on github account